ElissV/MovieDatabase/README.md

-A movie database that can:
+A movie database that can:<br/>
-  • show movies sorted by rating and genres
+  • show movies sorted by rating and genres<br/>
-  • show, sort and save reviews
+  • show, sort and save reviews<br/>
   • register users